Tillbo/StageL3/README.md

 Datasets must be stored in ./data
 Distance matrixes are computed and stored in ./save

-Change Nmax to -1 in distances.py to compute more distances
+Change NMAX to -1 in distances.py to compute more distances Change NPROCESS in distances.py to use multiple processes

-# Packages
+# Dependencies
 - numpy
 - POT
 - pandas